 There can be growth while using caffeine, however, this has been widening which suggests this growth from progesterone.
 Metabolic foods/spices seem to lower estrogenic response, which will not help with long term growth and it is unhealthy to lower estrogen response.

 In a few cases, metabolic foods or spices were overcome for at least a short period of time.
 Sometimes a diet includes spices such as tumeric in curry or hot peppers.
 In diets where eating metabolic edibles was infrequent, small amounts of dairy helped offset shrinkage.
+In one case, there was consistent breast growth and balanced hormones, but after ginger was taken without enough olive or coconut oil, hot-flashes occurred the next day.

 For a more difficult program: metabolic edibles were lowered, and potato and dairy products were eaten before and after this food, and there was an estrogen response and minor growth.
 This may not be guaranteed, while metabolic foods still have to be compensated for when the body continues to produce hormones after a tea or dose was taken.
 Complex carbohydrates, proteins and fats may have to be increased.